 Experts in TREE PESTS & DISEASES

 The Oak Processionary Moth is a notorious pest that primarily targets oak trees.
-OPM has gradually spread to areas of the UK from mainland Europe and is causing significant concerns for the health of oak trees.
-If left uncontrolled it would spread across much of Europe.
+Originating from mainland Europe, OPM has gradually spread to different regions, causing significant concerns for the health of oak populations.
+The caterpillars of these moths pose a severe threat to both human health and the condition of oak trees.